 - Check for and correct low glucose (especially common in infants under 6 months) - Glucose management, if indicated, requires a separate infusion.
+Infuse separately from the fluid bolus solution if there are two points of IV access

+Neonates 0-28 days

+If glucose is less than or equal to 2.6 mmol/L:

+- Symptomatic hypoglycemia: give D10W 2ml/kg over 15 minutes, maintenance 4ml/kg/hr Recheck glucose after 30 minutes - Asymptomatic hypoglycemia: give D10W at hourly requirements for age - Check electrolytes if neonate is older than 12 hours and adjust maintenance fluids accordingly

+Infants over 28 days:

-Infuse separately from the fluid bolus solution if there are two points of IV access - If glucose is less than or equal to 2.6 mmol/L, give D10NS 5mL/kg (2mL/kg for neonates) rapid IV intermittent bolus (ideally over 5 minutes via syringe/bag) and recheck glucose in five minutes ^{22.
-23} - Initiate maintenance fluids D10NS for infants less than 10kg, and D5NS for children greater than 10kg.
-Recheck glucose in an hour 23 - Check for and correct low calcium according to your health authority or agency guidelines22 Electrolyte disturbance (e.g. hypocalcaemia) is common in critically-ill children with sepsis and can contribute to poor cardiac function16
+• If glucose is less than or equal to 2.6 mmol/L, give D10NS 5mL/kg rapid IV intermittent bolus (ideally over 5 minutes via syringe/bag) and recheck glucose in five minutes

+- Initiate maintenance fluids D10NS for infants less than 10kg, and D5NS for children greater than 10kg.
+Recheck glucose in an hour and adjust maintenance fluids accordingly - Electrolyte disturbance (e.g., hypocalcaemia) is common in critically-ill children with sepsis and can contribute to poor cardiac function.
+Check for and correct low calcium according to your health authority or agency guidelines